geraldine-mor/charmed-arcana/README.md

 Charmed Arcana is a website for a tarot reader/spiritual guide.
 The primary goal of the website is to introduce the user to tarot and encourage people to engage with the services through calls to action placed throughout.
 The site is aimed at individuals who are curious about tarot and wish to find out more.
 The users need information about the services offered, tarot cards and the site owner.

 The evening I submitted my first project ([Rathnure RowFit](https://github.com/geraldine-mor/rathnure-rowfit)), I dreamed about a tarot card game website where the tarot cards would rotate to reveal a card.
 At that stage I didn't even know if that was something that JavaScript would handle, but as time went on I began to see how it might be done and the decision to pursue it as the main idea for project 2 was made.
+I designed the rest of the site to provide a clear reason for the tarot game to exist.

 ![screenshot of various sized mockups of the site](documentation/readme-images/am-i-responsive.png)